epigen/mr.pareto/README.md

      git clone git@github.com:user/{module}.git
       ```

-Note: All software dependencies are installed and managed automatically via Snakemake and conda.
+**Note**: All software dependencies are installed and managed automatically via Snakemake and conda.
 They are installed upon the first run of the module.

 ## Configuration
 Configure your analysis